gem/oq-engine/doc/installing/cluster.md

 Please use the [Universal installation script](universal.md) in `server` mode or `devel_server` mode.
 The installer will save the Python code in the folder `/opt/openquake/venv`.
-By setting the `shared_dir` to `/opt/openquake` and by exposing it to the workers via NFS there will be no need to install anything on the worker nodes except Python.
+By exposing it to the workers via NFS there will be no need to install anything on the worker nodes except Python.

 ## OpenQuake Engine 'master' node configuration File